 Under and around the wreck could be seen heads and arms, and men and women were calling for help in most piteous accents.
-For a wonder the engineer and fireman of the pilot engine were not seriously injured.
+For a wonder, the engineer and fireman of the pilot engine were not seriously injured.
 Their companions on the following engine did not fare so well.
 Engineer McCarthy, one of the best on the road, was terribly scalded, and his death was a question of only a few hours.
 Fireman Lucius France was instantly killed, his body being scarcely recognizable.
-W. H. Chauncey, trainmaster of the road, sat upon the fireman's side of the engine, and is among the injured, but notwithstanding his wounds he superintended the work of rescuing the victims.
+W. H. Chauncey, the trainmaster of the road, sat upon the fireman's side of the engine and is among the injured, but notwithstanding his wounds, he superintended the work of rescuing the victims.

 |This picture, taken the morning after the accident occurred, shows the crowds gathered at the wreckage.
 Nearby residents assisted in pulling wounded passengers from the wreckage and removed the corpses to a designated area, into the early morning.|

 - Lucius France, fireman, Oswego.